vmware-labs/node-replicated-kernel/doc/src/development/Debugging.md

 Here are a few tips:

 - Change the log-level of the kernel to info, debug, or even trace: `python3 run.py --cmd='log=info'`
-- Change the log-level of the user-space libOS in virbio (search for `Level::`)
+- Change the log-level of the user-space libOS in vibrio (search for `Level::`)
 - Make sure the [Tests](./Testing.md) run (to see if something broke).

 ## Figuring out why things failed